zhoutl1106/zerasure/README.md

     - ZGenetic: Implementation of the genetic algorithm
     - ZRandomArray: Random array generator
     - ZSimulatedAnnealing: Implementation of the simulated annealing
-- utils: some utility functions such as memory management and timing.
+- utils: Some utility functions such as memory management and timing.

 ### Notes
-1. Scale of vectorization (128/256 bits) are defined in *mfile*, using a makefile variable *VEC*, it could be VEC128/VEC256.
+1. Width of vectorization (128/256 bits) is defined in *mfile*, using a makefile variable *VEC* and it could be VEC128/VEC256.
 We do not have a machine to test the AVX-512 ISA but it will be only few lines codes change as described in the paper.
-2. If you want to use 256 bits AVX2 ISA, all the data pointers have to be **32 Bytes aligned**, neither *malloc* in C nor *new* in C++ will provide this.
-Please use *aligned_alloc* or *posix_memalign* depends on your OS.
+2. If you wish to use 256-bit AVX2 ISA, all the data pointers have to be **32 Bytes aligned**.
+Neither *malloc* in C nor *new* in C++ will provide this alignment.
+Please use *aligned_alloc* or *posix_memalign*, depending on your OS.
-3. The pre-optimized results are obtained using the same polynomial in Galois Field as discribed in [Plank's paper](https://web.eecs.utk.edu/~plank/plank/papers/CS-08-627.pdf), it will need another optimization for using other polynomial.
+3. The pre-optimized results are obtained using the same polynomial in Galois Field as discribed in [This paper](https://web.eecs.utk.edu/~plank/plank/papers/CS-08-627.pdf).
-4. Original paper using *strategy-(i,j)*, in this implementation we use number 0 to 7 for easier programming, it equals to $i\times 4+j$
+4. The *strategy-(i,j)* in our FAST'19 paper correspond to *(ix4+j)*-th in source code.